kircherlab/MPRAOligoDesign/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥7.20.0-brightgreen.svg)](https://snakemake.bitbucket.io)
 ![Tests](https://github.com/kircherlab/MPRAOligoDesign/workflows/Tests/badge.svg)

-Workflow to design oligos for MPRA out of regions (and variants)

 Workflow to gerenate an oligo design for an MPRA experiments.
 It has mltiple ways to generate sequences:

 1. Variants (vcf) + regions (bed)